Scott-Dupasquier/CMPUT404-assignment-css-hell/README.md

 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle visibile in the text.

-Code is licensed under the Apache 2.0 license.
+Code is licensed under the Apache 2.0 license by Scott Dupasquier, 2020.